 - 1 cup plain kefir OR coconut milk kefir

-- 1 TB honey, maple syrup, or sugar Sweeten more or less as desired
+- 1 tablespoon honey, maple syrup, or sugar Sweeten more or less as desired

-- 1 tsp vanilla extract Optional, especially if using add-ins
+- 1 teaspoon vanilla extract Optional, especially if using add-ins

 Add-Ins for Fruit Kefir Ice Cream: